International Space Station: Atmospheric control systems

 The atmosphere on board the ISS is similar to that of Earth.
-Normal air pressure on the ISS is 101.3 kPa; the same as at sea level on Earth.
-An Earth-like atmosphere offers benefits for crew comfort, and is much safer than a pure oxygen atmosphere, because of the increased risk of a fire such as that responsible for the deaths of the Apollo 1 crew.
-Earth-like atmospheric conditions have been maintained on all Russian and Soviet spacecraft.
+Normal air pressure on the ISS is 101.3 kPa, the same as at sea level on Earth.
+While the crew would remain healthy at a lower pressure, some equipment is very pressure-sensitive.

+Earth-like atmospheric conditions have been maintained on all Russian and Soviet spacecraft, while American spacecraft used pure oxygen atmospheres at 5 psi (0.3 atm) after launch.

 The Elektron system aboard Zvezda and a similar system in Destiny generate oxygen aboard the station.
 The crew has a backup option in the form of bottled oxygen and Solid Fuel Oxygen Generation (SFOG) canisters, a chemical oxygen generator system.
 Carbon dioxide is removed from the air by the Vozdukh system in Zvezda.
 Other by-products of human metabolism, such as methane from the intestines and ammonia from sweat, are removed by activated charcoal filters.

 Part of the ROS atmosphere control system is the oxygen supply.
 Triple-redundancy is provided by the Elektron unit, solid fuel generators, and stored oxygen.
 The primary supply of oxygen is the Elektron unit which produces O2 and H2 by electrolysis of water and vents H2 overboard.
 The 1 kW system uses approximately one litre of water per crew member per day.
 This water is either brought from Earth or recycled from other systems.
 Mir was the first spacecraft to use recycled water for oxygen production.
 The secondary oxygen supply is provided by burning oxygen-producing Vika cartridges (see also ISS ECLSS).
 Each 'candle' takes 5–20 minutes to decompose at 450–500 C, producing 600 L of O2.
 This unit is manually operated.

 The US Orbital Segment (USOS) has redundant supplies of oxygen, from a pressurised storage tank on the Quest airlock module delivered in 2001, supplemented ten years later by ESA-built Advanced Closed-Loop System (ACLS) in the Tranquility module (Node 3), which produces O2 by electrolysis.
 Hydrogen produced is combined with carbon dioxide from the cabin atmosphere and converted to water and methane.